The Lowest of the Low: Reunions

 In 2000, The Lowest of the Low reunited for a five-show tour, playing to sold-out venues in Toronto and Buffalo.
 In January 2002, the live album Nothing Short of a Bullet was released.
 The album also featured a second disc with three new studio songs, including a cover of the Bad Religion song "Kerosene".

 In 2002, bassist John Arnott left the band and was replaced by Dylan Parker.
 In 2004, the band signed with MapleMusic Recordings.
 The same year, the band released Sordid Fiction, their first new studio album since 1994.
 Following the tour for that record, the band went on extended hiatus again.

-In November 2007 the band announced that they were breaking up for good.
+In November 2007, the band announced that they were breaking up for good.
 They played two final shows, one on December 4, 2007, at the Horseshoe Tavern in Toronto and another on December 8, 2007, at Club Infinity in Williamsville, New York.
 This concert was released by fans of the band as a DVD, incorporating several camcorder recordings of the show and a soundboard audio patch.
 The fan released DVD was entitled Into the Black, and can be downloaded on Ron Hawkins' web site.

 In December 2010, the band reunited again for a Massey Hall sold-out show plus two nights at Lee's Palace in Toronto to celebrate the release of a new remastered edition of Shakespeare My Butt on Pheromone Recordings.
 They also announced plans for a tour in 2011 to mark the 20th anniversary of the album.

 On December 6, 2011, the band performed a surprise set at the 30th anniversary party for The Only, the pub that inspired the song "Just About 'The Only' Blues" on their first album.

 The Lowest of the Low made plans to record their fourth album in the fall of 2013, although the departure of founding member Stephen Stanley halted these plans.

 In November 2015, they released two new songs, "The Kids Are All Wrong" and "In the Blink of an Eye", with new guitarist Brian Macmillan replacing Stanley.
 In 2017, they released Do the Right Now, their first album of new material since 2004's Sordid Fiction.

 In 2018, the band released a career-spanning vinyl LP box set called Shakespeare...My Box.
 It re-released their 4 studio albums, as well as including a new collection of B-sides, live tracks, and remixes, called Thrifty, Thrifty, Thrifty.

-Their most recent studio album, Agitpop, was released in 2019.
-In 2021 they followed up with Taverns and Palaces, a live album collecting recorded performances from Lee's Palace and the Horseshoe Tavern.
+Their next studio album, Agitpop, was released in 2019.
+In 2021, they followed up with Taverns and Palaces, a live album collecting recorded performances from Lee's Palace and the Horseshoe Tavern.

+In 2023, they released Welcome to the Plunderdome, which was their first album in their entire career to be collectively self-produced by the band.